Randall Wilson, PhD

 The Public Policy PhD program attracted me for several reasons.
 I needed a career change, I wanted to go deep in one area of policy, and my research skills needed upgrading if I was to pursue a second career in academia.
 And this program offered a real alternative to other institutions I was applying to, such as MIT’s urban studies and planning program.
 I could get my doctorate without going deeply into debt.
 Plus the program, which had recently started, offered a progressive approach and a curriculum that presented various policy frameworks critically.
 And I liked the idea of colleagues who were somewhat longer in the tooth than the average grad student.

 My interests lay in workforce policy and political economy.
 I’d followed the work of one of the program’s founders, Barry Bluestone, and was familiar with some of the other early faculty through professional and academic connections, including Randy Albelda and Michael Stone.
-Before coming to UMB, I had worked for 10 years in urban planning and community development, after getting my masters in city planning at Cornell University.
-I enjoyed working in city government – managing research, analyzing data, assisting policy-makers and community groups – but wanted something different.
+Before coming to UMass Boston, I had worked for 10 years in urban planning and community development, after getting my master's in city planning at Cornell University.
+I enjoyed working in city government – managing research, analyzing data, assisting policy-makers and community groups–but wanted something different.

 The greatest strength of the Public Policy program, for me, was the strong relationships.
 I would have never mastered the quant work, or pushed out the dissertation, without the understanding and mentorship of faculty, and supportive friends and colleagues.
 All I can say is “thanks.”